SimonTheLeg/konf-go/Readme.md

 - each konf file must only contain one context.
 This is because konf can only use the `$KUBECONFIG` variable to point to one kubeconfig file.
 If there are multiple contexts in that file, kubernetes looks for a `current-context` key and sets the config to that, thus introducing some ambiguity.
 To avoid this, konf import splits all the contexts into separate files
 - in order to allow for different shells to have different kubeconfigs we need to maintain a single one per shell.
 Otherwise when you run modifications like changing the namespace, these would affect all shells, which is not what we want

-### zsh-func-magic
+### zsh/bash-func-magic

 One of the largest difficulties in this project lies in the core design of the shell.
 Essentially a child process cannot make modifications to its parents.
 This includes setting an environment variable, which affects us because we want to set `$KUBECONFIG`.
-The way we work around this "limitation" is by using a zsh function that executes our binary and then sets `$KUBECONFIG` to the output of `konf-go`.
-With this trick we are actually able to set `$KUBECONFIG` and can make this project work.
-Since only the result of stdout will be captured by the zsh-func, we can still communicate normally with the user by using stderr.
+The way we work around this "limitation" is by using a zsh/bash function that executes our binary and then sets `$KUBECONFIG` to the output of `konf-go`.
+With this trick we are able to set `$KUBECONFIG` and can make this project work.
+Since only the result of stdout will be captured by the zsh/bash-func, we can still communicate normally with the user by using stderr.

-As a result of this trick, konf currently only works with zsh.
-I did not have the time to see if I can also make it work for bash or fish.
-Maybe this becomes a community contribution? :)

 ## Contributing